-Call our service for the National Insurance Helpline.
-Calls cost 5p/min from a BT landline.
-Calls from other networks and mobiles may cost more.
+This is a call connection service for the National Insurance Helpline.
+Calls cost 7p/min plus your phone operators access charge.
 For assistance with a Lost National Insurance Number and more call the National Insurance Contact Number – 0843 515 9058 today.

 You automatically pay National Insurance if you’re 16 or older, and should automatically receive your NI Number along with your National Insurance Card in the post.
 This will also apply if your parents are receiving Child Benefit for you.
 If you have reached the prime age of 20 and still haven’t seen your NI Card then you can call the National Insurance Helpline who can assist you.

 Have you lost your National Insurance Number Card?
 HMRC no longer issue replacement National Insurance Cards, but don’t worry.
 By contacting the National Insurance Number UK you can ask HMRC to confirm it.
 They will then write to you with a copy of your NI Number.

 The amount you pay depends on how much you earn, and whether you are an employee or self-employed.
 You can also commit to making voluntary contributions if you have gaps in your payment record.
 Your National Insurance Contributions count toward such benefits as State Pension, Job Seeker’s Allowance (JSA), Employment and Support Allowance, Maternity Allowance and more.
 To check your NI Record to ensure you will be eligible, call the National Insurance Helpline – 0843 515 9058.